-- Maintenance history: If possible, checking out past maintenance work on the property can give you valuable information about what types of repairs and upgrades may need to be made soon or have already been attended to.
+- Maintenance history: Checking out past maintenance work on the property can give you valuable information about what repairs and upgrades may need to be made soon or have already been attended to.
 In addition, take any deferred maintenance into account.
 Deferred maintenance can mean additional costs to you, as you’ll have to be responsible for the repair after you buy the property.

 - Remodel potential: Be creative and consider how you can remodel the space to maximize its use.
-For example, adding a wall and creating an additional bedroom could be a relatively simple strategy to massively increase functionality and profitability.
+For example, adding a wall and creating an additional bedroom could be a relatively simple strategy to increase functionality and profitability massively.

 - Resale value: Even if you plan to hold on to the property for a long time and rent it out, you should still consider the pros and cons of listing the home in the future.
-Demand for multifamily homes is typically lower, so it’s best to choose a property with a variety of appealing or unique features for potential resale value.
+Demand for multifamily homes is typically lower, so it’s best to choose a property with various appealing or unique features for potential resale value.

 With a potential property in mind, it’s time to dig into the numbers and make an informed decision.
-Since multifamilies are investment properties, figure out the current income of the property.
-Make sure that your potential income is higher than your monthly costs, including the multifamily mortgage, utilities, taxes, property management, repairs, and ongoing maintenance, such as lawn care or snow removal.
+Figure out the current income of the property so you can begin estimating what your potential income can be.
+Ensure your potential income exceeds your monthly costs, including the multifamily mortgage, utilities, taxes, property management, repairs, and ongoing maintenance, such as lawn care or snow removal.

-Don’t forget to also calculate the long-term financial impact of owning this property.
+Remember also to calculate the long-term financial impact of owning this property.
 Decide what your primary financial goal is, whether that’s monthly cash flow or property appreciation.
-Measure the profits and losses according to that goal, and the final calculations should make your decision more clear.
+Measure the profits and losses according to that goal, and the final calculations should clarify your decision.

-Use the Rental Property Calculator to determine the income that a rental property can produce as well as your return on investment and cash flow.
+Use our rental property profit and loss spreadsheet and our Rental Property Calculator to determine the income a rental property can produce, your return on investment, and cash flow.

-An alternative way to make an offer is through Roofstock, which allows you to make a professional for a free offer.
+An alternative way to make an offer is through Roofstock, which allows you to list a property and make an offer for free.
 You only pay a fee of 0.5% if your offer is accepted.
-Make sure to include the purchase price, your pre-approval letter, any required contingencies, and closing date.
+Include the purchase price, your pre-approval letter, any required contingencies, and the closing date.

 After the seller has accepted your offer, you’ll start the closing process.
-If you are getting funding from a lender, this process can take approximately 30 to 45 days.
-During this time, depending on the legal requirements in your state, you’ll hire an attorney, get title insurance, and complete any home inspections specified in the offer.
-Finally, on the closing day, you will pay the down payment, complete all paperwork, and receive the keys to your new multifamily property.
+If you get funding from a lender, this process can take approximately 30 to 60 days.
+Depending on your state’s legal requirements, you’ll hire an attorney, get title insurance, and complete any home inspections or appraisals specified in the offer.
+Finally, on closing day, you will pay the down payment, complete all paperwork, and receive the keys to your new multifamily property.

 If you’re working with an agent, they should provide you with a closing checklist.
 If not, you can download our free Real Estate Closing Checklist for Buyers to help you complete your transaction and start making a profit.

-Buying a multi family home can be both risky and rewarding.
-It’s important to be thorough and strategic at every step of the process and remember that an investment property that generates a high ROI can pay off for many years or decades.
-Next time you think about buying a multifamily home as an investment, make sure to use the above expert tips as your guide.
+Buying a multifamily home can be both risky and rewarding.
+It’s vital to be thorough and strategic at every step of the process and remember that an investment property that generates a high return on investment (ROI) can pay off for many years.
+Next time you think about buying a multifamily home as an investment, use the above expert tips as your guide.